mkreilly/mapcraft_eg/README.md

 # BASIS

-This repository contains land use data and related code for Bay Area Metro.
+This repository contains land use/urban economics data and related code for Bay Area Metro.
 The major categories of data and code (equivalent to the directory structure above) are:

 * basemap: information on the current state of buildings and their inhabitants
 * control totals: region-wide forecasts for households and employment